 In Salesforce console Open CTI will place the phone button in the footer on the far right of the page.
 In Salesforce Console, but not in Classic, you can work in one window and edit a record in another.
 Editing the page will not interrupt the softphone call.
 Fastcall dial by list is awesome in Console.
 We can move from record to record without the need to refresh the page or list.

 In Salesforce the softphone is customizable.
-Open CTI appears for user who are assigned the Fastcall call center file.
+Open CTI appears for the user who is assigned the Fastcall call center file.
 The specific softphone functionality and interface are determined in Salesforce by the admin.

 How to Place an outbound call in Open CTI?

 Users click the phone button to display a softphone from the footer of a console.
 The phone is in the left footer in Lightning and in the left sidebar in Classic.
-Fastcall uses edit the call subject, write notes, use Task pick lists, and more.
-User can also log a call to a Case, Opportunity and add multiple Contacts to a call.
+Fastcall users edit the call subject, write notes, use Task pick lists, and more.
+A user can also log a call to a Case, Opportunity and add multiple Contacts to a call.
 Fastcall creates a custom record for calls and also gives an option to create a Salesforce Task.